teateatea/heartbreaker/A/Classes/1/Bespoke/Miss Isle's Downtime.md

 [[home|Home]] | [[Open Table]] | [[Downtime Activities]] | **Miss Isle's Downtime**
 ___
 **Note from Jo: Very Under Construction.**
-# Training with an Old Pal
+# Meeting an Old Pal
 *Someone you know joins you at the tavern.*
 ___
 **"Haha!
 Long time no see, old friend!"**